dukesphere/samples/dukedoc/duke_rest_vs_soap.md

 ### Response formats

-Our RESTful API reponses use a JSON format.
+Our RESTful API responses use a JSON format.
 A simple example might look like this:

 ~~~
 {  "user":